cardano-foundation/cardano-org/docs/tutorial/faq-component.md

 sidebar_position: 2
 ---

-# FAQ component
+# Create a FAQ Section

-You can use this component to create your own FAQ sections by passing a JSON file.
+You can use the component `<FAQSection>` to create your own FAQ sections by passing a JSON file.
 This example is based on the [Hello World Page](/docs/tutorial/create-a-page#add-more-components) from the previous tutorial.

 ## Prepare the JSON file